Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

-Figure \ref{fig: varying_dynamic_exit_e} depicts a sharp decline in the number of active nodes per period as $p_{exit}$ grows - the solid line is the average active nodes per period while the shaded area shows the range of active nodes per period.
-At 5\% $p_{exit}$, the network has at most five active nodes/period, which is only half of the total nodes.

-Both total generated data and total cost decrease sharply in Figures \ref{fig: varying_dynamic_exit_a} and \ref{fig: varying_dynamic_exit_c}, respectively: since the network has fewer active nodes, there is less data overall and consequently the total cost will be smaller.
-The ratio of processed versus discarded data in Figure \ref{fig: varying_dynamic_exit_a} indicates that more data is processed as the likelihood of node exit increases, which in turn reduces the fraction of cost incurred due to discarding in Figure \ref{fig: varying_dynamic_exit_c}: a high exit probability slows convergence speed and, as per the analysis following Lemma \ref{lem:iid}, results in expensive discard costs.
-Due to both high discard costs and fewer opportunities for offloading, the average data movement rate drops from $0.6$ to $0.1$ in Figure \ref{fig: varying_dynamic_exit_b}.
-The resulting machine learning model declines in testing accuracy by roughly 8\% in Figure \ref{fig: varying_dynamic_exit_d} as a result of less data being available to train the models.
-Still, this decrease of 8\% comes with 80\% less nodes being active per time period on average, showing that network-aware learning is able to adapt to such dynamics.
+Figure~\ref{fig: varying_dynamic_exit}(a) depicts a sharp decline in the number of active nodes per period as $p_{exit}$ grows.
+At $p_{exit} = 5\%$, the network averages $< 6$ active nodes/period, a 40\% decrease from network initialization.
+The total generated data and cost decrease sharply in Figures~\ref{fig: varying_dynamic_exit}(b) and \ref{fig: varying_dynamic_exit}(c), respectively: since the network has fewer active nodes, there is less data overall and therefore less cost.
+While the ratio of processed to discarded data in Figure~\ref{fig: varying_dynamic_exit}(b) skews towards processed data as $p_{exit}$ increases, the total cost in Figure~\ref{fig: varying_dynamic_exit}(d) skews toward discard costs: fewer active nodes implies fewer offloading opportunities, and network-aware learning discards more data.
+As a result, the average data movement rate drops from $0.55$ to $0.2$ in Figure \ref{fig: varying_dynamic_exit}(c).
+The i.i.d. testing accuracy declines by $\sim4$\% in Figure~\ref{fig: varying_dynamic_exit}(e), with a larger decline for non-i.i.d. data.